UNDREAM: Bridging Differentiable Rendering and Photorealistic Simulation for End-to-end Adversarial Attacks: Introduction

-\item \textbf{Automatic, Precise 3D Transformation Enabling Faithful Threat Modeling.} By embedding adversarial textures directly into the simulation environment, \method eliminates the need for calculating the bounds of the adversarial object across This leads to better alignment with realistic threat models and provides a more faithful evaluation of both adversarial attacks and corresponding defenses. (\autoref{sec:inverse-rendering})
+\item \textbf{Automatic, Precise 3D Transformation Enabling Faithful Threat Modeling.} By embedding adversarial textures directly into the simulation environment, \method \textbf{eliminates} the need for calculating the bounds of the adversarial object, leading to better alignment with realistic threat models and provides a more faithful evaluation of adversarial attacks. (\autoref{sec:inverse-rendering})

-\item \textbf{Open-Source Implementation Enabling New Research Directions.} \method offers a flexible and scalable interface that allows researchers to optimize adversarial textures on 3D objects of arbitrary shape with minimal code modification (e.g., a single-line change) This flexibility, combined with the realism of high-fidelity simulation, opens the door to novel research directions in physical adversarial attacks (\autoref{sec:experiments}). \method{}'s anonymized repository is available at \url{https://anonymous.4open.science/r/UnDREAM} and is ready for immediate public release.
+\item \textbf{Open-Source Implementation Enabling New Research Directions.} \method offers a flexible and scalable interface that allows researchers to optimize adversarial textures on 3D objects of arbitrary shape by changing only \textbf{one line of code}.
+This flexibility, combined with the realism of high-fidelity simulation, opens the door to novel research directions in physical adversarial attacks (\autoref{sec:experiments}). \method{}'s code is available at \url{https://github.com/poloclub/undream} and is ready for public release.

 \end{enumerate}